List of characters in the Breaking Bad franchise: Erin Brill

-Erin Brill (portrayed by Jessie Ennis) is a first-year associate at Davis & Main.
+Erin Brill (portrayed by Jessie Ennis) is a second-year associate at Davis & Main.
 She is assigned to supervise Jimmy after he runs afoul of his D&M bosses, which serves as one of the motivations for him to quit.
 When Irene, the class representative in the lawsuit against Sandpiper Crossing, turns down a proposed resolution because the lawyers convince her waiting will result in a bigger settlement, her friends turn against her.
 Jimmy wants his share of the judgment sooner, so he tricks her into accepting, but her friends remain distrustful.
 Jimmy then arranges for Irene and her friends to overhear him confessing his tricks to Erin, which prevents the case from being resolved immediately but restores Irene's friendships.
 As the case continues, a meeting of residents at Sandpiper's Albuquerque facility reveals they are considering accepting the company's offer.
 Erin's attempt to mollify them begins to go off track, but Howard's timely intervention causes them to agree to continue holding out for a bigger settlement.
-Erin manages the conference call during the Sandpiper mediation conference and is the first to notice that Howard Hamlin's eyes have dilated from contact with the drug Jimmy and Kim procured from Dr. Caldera.
-After the case is settled, Erin is the one to announce it to everyone on the phone.
+Erin manages the conference call during the Sandpiper mediation conference and is the first to notice that Howard's eyes have dilated from contact with the drug Jimmy and Kim procured from Dr. Caldera.
+After the case is settled, Erin announces the resolution to the conference call participants.

 Paige Novick

-Paige Novick (portrayed by Cara Pifko) is the senior counsel of Mesa Verde and one of Kim's clients.
+Paige Novick (portrayed by Cara Pifko) is the senior counsel of Mesa Verde.
 When Kim is relegated to menial document review work at Hamlin, Hamlin and McGill, she works her professional, personal, and law school contacts in hopes that landing a major new client will help get her back in Howard's good graces.
 Paige and Kim were law school classmates, which leads to Paige and Mesa Verde CEO Kevin Wachtell bringing the bank's business to HHM.
 When Kim leaves HHM, Kevin and Paige agree that Mesa Verde will be a client of her new firm, but Chuck succeeds at winning them back to HHM.
 Jimmy's sabotage of Chuck's Mesa Verde work causes Kevin and Paige to return to Kim.
 After Jimmy and Kim humiliate Chuck at Jimmy's bar disciplinary hearing in order to prevent Jimmy's disbarment, Paige gloats over Chuck's demise, which causes Kim to feel guilty and visibly angers her.
-As Kim becomes disillusioned with Mesa Verde's tactics, she and Paige are put somewhat at odds.
-Later, after surrendering her law license, Kim mentions that Paige has agreed to take on her clients.
+As Kim becomes disillusioned with Mesa Verde's tactics, she and Paige are sometimes at odds.
+After Kim surrenders her law license, she mentions that Paige has agreed to take on her clients.